Closest Beach To Nashville – Top 10+ Beaches You Can Visit

 7. Tybee Island, Georgia:

 Tybee Island might not be the closest beach to Nashville, but that doesn’t mean it’s that far away – you can either drive to Tybee Island in the Savannah region or even directly fly to Savannah.

-If you drive, it will take you more than eight hours, and if you take a flight, it will take a little less than two hours.
+If you drive, it will take you more than eight hours; if you take a flight, it will take a little less than two hours.
 An Atlantic getaway that’s historical – this is exactly what Savannah stands for!
-Steeped deeply in culture and history, there’s so much to see and so much to do – from local restaurants and shopping outlets to the lighthouse near Tybee Island, you will need about three days to check out the place properly.
+Steeped deeply in culture and history, there’s so much to see and do.
+Explore the local restaurants and shopping outlets at the lighthouse near Tybee Island to make the most of your stay here.

 8. Gulfport, Mississippi: